-Application of the Small Lot Housing Code is relatively limited as the Urban Growth Zone can only be applied to land within the Urban Growth Boundary.
-The Victorian government has recently allowed the Code to be introduced to limited areas of strategic infill sites via a Special Purpose Zone.
-HIA would like to see the Small Lot Housing Code applied in other development settings such as regional greenfield sites.
+Currently application of the Small Lot Housing Code is relatively limited as the Urban Growth Zone can only be applied to land within the Urban Growth Boundary.
+The Victorian government is currently in the process of determining how the Small Lot Housing Code could be applied in other development settings such as regional greenfield sites and strategic development areas/urban infill sites.

-4 Tasmania

-Housing Land Supply Orders
+4 Tasmania Housing Land Supply Orders